BitLegion/BitLegion/README.md

 <h2>🖖, I'm Pratyay Pandey</h2>

 Here's what I'm up to these days:
+- Studying EECS @ UC Berkeley
-- Building Numenor Labs
+- Building cool robots @ Hadron Technologies
-- Creating a really cool drone :)
-- Expanding the Bay Area Programming Initiative with my CS Club

 Have a fun idea in mind?
 Feel free to reach out!